Kia K5 Car Insurance Cost: Average Rates, Cheapest Companies, and How to Save

 Disclaimer: Table data sourced from real-time quotes from Compare.com's 50-plus partner insurance providers and quote estimates from Quadrant Information Services.
 Actual quotes may vary based on the policy buyer's unique driver profile.

-Teen insurance premiums average more than double what adults pay.
+Teen drivers’ insurance premiums average more than twice what adults pay.
 While rates generally decline as drivers gain experience, they may start creeping back up once you reach your 70s due to an increase in age-related risk factors.

 Kia K5 Insurance Rates by Driving Record